-Recently, we could demonstrate that another copolymer named diisobutylene/maleic acid (DIBMA) is equally capable of accommodating membrane proteins and lipids in native nanodiscs, thus rendering them amenable to biophysical, structural and functional scrutiny.
+We have recently discovered that a copolymer named diisobutylene/maleic acid (DIBMA) is equally capable of accommodating membrane proteins and lipids in native nanodiscs, thus rendering them amenable to biophysical, structural, and functional scrutiny.
 The major advantage of this new polymer lies in the fact that it is compatible with optical spectroscopy in the ultraviolet range, does not disturb the order, dynamics, and hydration of the extracted membrane fragment, and tolerates elevated concentrations of metal ions often required for membrane-protein activity.

-We are capitalising on this discovery to develop and apply fluorosurfactants that (i) display favourable physicochemical properties such as small and well-defined micelles amenable to membrane-protein crystallogenesis, (ii) partition into, translocate across, and solubilise membranes in a rapid, thermodynamically controlled manner, (iii) extract proteins directly from cellular membranes without requiring harsher detergents, and (iv) provide these proteins with a stabilising membrane-mimetic environment that preserves their native structures and functions for extended periods of time.
-This interdisciplinary project is accomplished together with Prof. Grégory Durand (Avignon), Prof. Eva Pebay-Peyroula, Prof. Christine Ebel, Dr. Cécile Breyton (Grenoble), and Dr. Annette Meister (Halle) within an international consortium funded by Deutsche Forschungsgemeinschaft (DFG) and Agence Nationale de la Recherche (ANR).
+We have found that the poor miscibility of fluorocarbons and hydrocarbons at the macroscale need not apply at the nanoscale.
+We now exploit this discovery to develop fluorosurfactants that display favourable physicochemical properties such as small and well-defined micelles, partition into, translocate across, and solubilise membranes in a rapid, thermodynamically controlled manner, extract proteins directly from cellular membranes, and provide these proteins with a stabilising membrane-mimetic environment that preserves their native structures and functions.